Apple Maps: Indoor airport and shopping mall maps

+Apple Indoor Maps is a feature of Apple Maps that provides indoor maps for select airports and shopping malls.
+It was first introduced in iOS 11 and has since been expanded to include more locations.
+The feature provides detailed information about the interior of these buildings, allowing users to navigate them more easily.

+Apple developed the Indoor Mapping Data Format (IMDF) to provide indoor maps for venues.
+The format is designed to be mobile-friendly, compact, human-readable, and highly extensible.
+It provides a basis for orientation, navigation, and discovery within indoor spaces.

+Apple Indoor Maps is a useful feature for users who need to navigate large and unfamiliar buildings.
+It is also beneficial for businesses that want to provide their customers with an easy way to find their way around their premises.

 Traffic information

 Apple Maps shows real-time traffic information on the map.
 In addition, the turn-by-turn navigation takes delays into account when calculating the estimated time of arrival and will occasionally choose a detour in case of traffic.
 Apple introduced this function in iOS 7 (released on September 18, 2013) and it is available in 75 countries as of June 2019.
 In the beginning of 2015, Consumentenbond, a Dutch organization promoting consumer rights, researched the traffic information of various navigation applications and concluded that Apple Maps gave the most false responses of all seven applications that were tested.

-Speed Cameras and Incident Reporting
+Speed cameras and incident reporting

 iOS 14 introduced the addition of speed cameras when doing turn-by-turn navigation.
 More countries will be added as time goes on.
 In iOS 14.5, Apple implemented new ways to report incidents in real-time, with users able to report accidents, hazards, and speed checks during their route using Siri.